Photo of Justin Paulson

 Graduate Student Supervision:

-As of January 2022, Justin is supervising 2 PhD students in Sociology, and 1 MA student in Political Economy.
-He is the second reader for 7 PhD students in Sociology, Indigenous & Canadian Studies, Geography, Public Policy, and ICSLAC, and one PhD committee in Sociology at Concordia.
+As of June 2024, Justin is supervising one PhD student in Sociology and two MA students in Political Economy, and a postdoctoral fellow in Political Economy.
+He is the second reader for six PhD students at Carleton in Sociology, Geography, Public Policy, and ICSLAC, and one PhD student in Sociology at Concordia.
+He is also the second reader on two MA committees in Sociology and Political Economy.

 Note: Although most Carleton departments have dropped their second language requirements, Dr. Paulson still expects doctoral candidates to demonstrate research proficiency in more than one language, and his supervisees are expected to develop any necessary language competencies during the course of their program.